Landslide susceptibility

 You can search for your address and the map will zoom to that location and display the ‘Landslide susceptibility’.
 These will display as red (high), yellow (medium) and green (low).

-Please note that this is the best available data and is being reviewed as part of future planning scheme amendments (discussed below).
-Any feedback or concerns will be taken into consideration through the Stage 3 review of the EMO and requests for changes to this mapping will not be actioned or considered at this stage.
+Please note that this landslide susceptibility mapping is currently the best available data and is being reviewed as part of future planning scheme amendments (discussed below).

-If you have feedback or concern about the landslide susceptibility mapping that you would like Council to take into consideration as part of the Stage 3 review of the EMO, you can lodge an enquiry via email with your property address in the subject line.
+If you have feedback or concern about the landslide susceptibility mapping that you would like Council to take into consideration as part of the Stage 3 review of the EMO, you can lodge an enquiry via email with your property address in the subject line: erosion@mornpen.vic.gov.au

 If your matter relates to an immediate landslide risk, please call emergency services or the Shire on 1300 850 600